oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 - Review the [Security notes](#security-notes).

-##### Kubernetes NodePorts
+##### Kubernetes `NodePorts`

-The Kubernetes NodePorts approach for giving external WebLogic EJB or JMS clients access to a Kubernetes hosted WebLogic cluster involves configuring a network channel on the desired WebLogic cluster that accepts T3 protocol traffic, and deploying a Kubernetes NodePort that redirects external network traffic on the Kubernetes nodes to the network channel.
+The Kubernetes `NodePorts` approach for giving external WebLogic EJB or JMS clients access to a Kubernetes hosted WebLogic cluster involves configuring a network channel on the desired WebLogic cluster that accepts T3 protocol traffic, and deploying a Kubernetes `NodePort` that redirects external network traffic on the Kubernetes nodes to the network channel.

 Here are the steps:

 - Configure a custom channel for the T3 protocol in WebLogic that specifies an external address and port that are suitable for remote client use.
 See [Adding a WebLogic Custom Channel](#adding-a-weblogic-custom-channel).

-- Deploy a Kubernetes NodePort to publicly expose the WebLogic ports.
-See [Setting up a NodePort](#setting-up-a-nodeport).
+- Deploy a Kubernetes `NodePort` to publicly expose the WebLogic ports.
+See [Setting up a `NodePort`](#setting-up-a-nodeport).

 - Review the [Security notes](#security-notes).